Audition (The Fools Who Dream): Writing and filming

 Chazelle allowed Pasek and Paul to write lyrics with detailed narratives.
 According to Paul, "[t]here was never a push to write sort of more accessible pop-ified lyrics that were general and didn't tell stories much."
 Pasek was told by a musical theater professor that "a theater song you have to approach like it's a verb: It's what the action is and what's going to change"; Pasek and Paul attempted to make "Audition" as much of a "verb" as possible, as once Mia sings it, everything changes for her.
 They also took inspiration from a monologue Chazelle wrote for Stone.

 During pre-production, the music team worked with Stone extensively.
 There are no cuts in the scene; thus, it had to be perfected entirely in one shot.
 Multiple rehearsals were held so she could learn the song's technical points, notes, and form; the plan was for her to memorise "Audition" so well that she focus on her character's emotions when filming.
 The camera movement was meticulously planned by the filmmakers, who shifted sets, pulled tables out, dimmed lighting, moved the camera around 360 degrees, and pulled back.
 While this was happening, Stone needed to ignore it and pretend none of it was occurring.

 Stone performed "Audition" live on set and was not lip-syncing, as the crew did not "want any sort of pre-record that was done a week earlier when she was feeling a different thing or hearing the song a different way ... [or for] her to be boxed in with tempos or pacing or phrasing or anything".
 Hurwitz played the piano accompaniment live, allowing her to lead the song.
 Because of this, he was reacting to her, and as a result, the piano was somewhat behind the singing; Hurwitz stated that this contributed to the song's melodic, authentic, and honest feeling.
 The scene was filmed in approximately seven takes.

 The song's orchestra includes string instruments and woodwinds.
 In the final recording, Randy Kerber plays the piano.
 Hurwitz observed that the piano interacts with the vocals in "such an intimate way and [the team] had to let [Kerber] kind of come to terms with the vocal performance and really feel it with the vocal in the way that [he] was feeling it on set with [Stone]"; he thus believed that it needed to be recorded independently from the orchestra.
 Writing the orchestral arrangement for "Audition" took some time.
-The music team spent a long time attempting to make it completely orchestral and eliminate the piano entirely; it took a while to calibrate the orchestra in such a way that it could enter gently and grow in a expansive way without overwhelming Stone's vocals.
+The music team spent a long time attempting to make it completely orchestral and eliminate the piano entirely; it took a while to calibrate the orchestra in such a way that it could enter gently and grow in an expansive way without overwhelming Stone's vocals.